ugoviti/izsynth/README.md

 I suggest to create an external config file to avoid changes to your configurations when you update izsynth script.

-Create the following config file: `$HOME/.config/izsynth/izsynth.conf` using the command:
+Create/Update the izsynth config file: `$HOME/.config/izsynth/izsynth.conf`

 `$ izsynth -C`